gevtushenko/culib/docs/index.rst

 ========

 **CULIB** provides algorithms as templated classes.
 Objects of these classes could be reused.
-The following code illustrates a kernel fragment performing :ref:`exclusive scan <exclusive>` across the threads of a warp:
+The following code illustrates a kernel fragment performing :ref:`exclusive scan <warp_scan_exclusive>` across the threads of a warp:

 .. code-block:: cuda